mospaw/nonsentences/README.md

 - Imported latest known version of "nonsense generator"
 - Edits to word lists
-- Added new sentence sctructures
+- Added new sentence structures
-- Code refactoring
+- Code refactoring for PHP5